 Describing roadmap templates in this way is actually a misnomer.
 That’s because a roadmap, much like a book manuscript, is always a unique strategic document.
 They provide the skeleton framework to tease out the story, and vision product managers are trying to convey.

 Creating a roadmap from scratch can be a slow and difficult process.
 If you are using the wrong tools, as most product managers still do, leaning on a template to get things started has obvious appeal.
-This is one of the reasons that purpose-built roadmap tools are so effective.
+This is one of the reasons that roadmap platforms like ProductPlan are so effective.
 They can help a product manager create a new roadmap quickly and with minimal manual effort and update it anytime just as easily.

 But the idea of looking for a “roadmap template” is probably not the most effective way to think of this process.
 Here’s why.